Shaanworkspace/Banking_System/README.md

              return lastAccountNumber+1;
         }else return 10000100;

-Limit 1 means only last one element willmove upward and this method will fetch last and increment it and if it is the first enty it will return the else part
+Limit 1 means generating one element will move upward and this method will fetch the last and increment it if it is the first entry it will return the other part.
 ## AccountManager Class

 1. private void debitMoney()

-we are doing transfe handeling so we need to flase the autoCommit
+we are doing transfer handling so we need to false the auto-commit
     connection.setAutoCommit(false);
-so until our transection is not completed it will not commit
+so until our transaction is not completed it will not commit

 to commit

-                    int rowAffected = creditPreparedStatement.executeUpdate();
+                    int row affected = creditPreparedStatement.executeUpdate();
-                        if(rowAffected > 0){
+                        if(row affected > 0){
-                            System.out.println("Debited successfully");
+                            System. out.println("Debited successfully");
                             connection.commit();
                             connection.setAutoCommit(true);
                             return;
                         }
                     else {
-                            System.out.println("Debited failed");
+                            System. out.println("Debited failed");
                             connection.rollback();
                             connection.setAutoCommit(true);
                             return;